Akuli/python-tutorial/basics/editor-setup.md

 There are no "right" or "wrong" editors.The preference of an editor is a personal choice and thus exploring all the options out there would be necessary to choose your preferred editor.
 This list doesn't contain all the editors out there but a few popular ones.
-If you know another editor that has not been included, and you think I should mention it here, please [let me know](../contact-me.md).

 ## Editor or `>>>` prompt?